Erik Boesen wins Dean's List

-The Udvar-Hazy air and space museum, located in Dallas, holds quarterly Family Days to celebrate the culture and history of aviation.
+The Udvar-Hazy air and space museum, located in Chantilly, holds quarterly Family Days to celebrate the culture and history of aviation.
 Our team attended one of the family days to demonstrate our robot and host a hands-on driving activity.
 This event is attended by thousands, and is a large outreach to the local community.

 Center for Energy Workforce Development(CEWD) is a trade association who invited FIRST to demonstrate FTC and FRC robots on November 5th, 2015.
 We brought our FRC robot and Catherine Reinke participated in a moderated student panel.
 The members of 1418 were tasked with informing member companies throughout North America about FIRST’s mission.

 The local professional INCOSE (International Council on Systems Engineering) chapter and the George Mason University student chapter invited FRC 1418 to demonstrate their Aerial Assist robot.
 The team members answered questions about the robot, FIRST, and how to get involved as volunteers and mentors.